lelylan/simple-oauth2/API.md

     * `authorization` Always overriden by the library to properly send the required credentials on each scenario

 * `options` additional options to setup how the module perform requests
+  * `scopeSeparator` Scope separator character.
+Some providers may require a different separator.
+Defaults to **empty space**.
   * `bodyFormat` - Request's body data format.
 Valid options are `form` or `json`.
 Defaults to **form**
   * `authorizationMethod` - Method used to send the *client.id*/*client.secret* authorization params at the token request.
 Valid options are `header` or `body`.
 If set to **body**, the **bodyFormat** option will be used to format the credentials.
 Defaults to **header**